 In addition, each processor has a different capacity to manage applications and hypervisors.
 On the other hand, Massimo Re Ferre, senior IT architect at IBM, recommends buying extra power for the server and making it work well at 70% of its capacity instead of exploiting it at 95%.

 What is a Virtual Machine?

-First of all, we must say that the term Virtual Machine is often used in many contexts.
-However, in this case, we will talk about the virtualization technology that allows the creation of independent environments for the execution of different OSs and applications that normally could not work at the same time in a Server or PC client.
+The virtual machine concept is constantly used in many contexts.
+In this case, we will talk about the virtualization technology behind the creation of independent environments for the execution of different OSs and applications that normally could not work at the same time in a single server or PC client.

-In simple terms, a Virtual Machine is an operating system or an application environment that is installed in a software that emules a dedicated hardware.
+So, what is a virtual machine?
+In simple terms, is an operating system or an application environment which is installed in software that emules dedicated hardware.
 Then, the user doesn´t need the resources of a server or computer exclusively dedicated to run a single OS.
-What does this mean?

 For instance, imagine that you could run Linux while working on Windows without being affected or interrupted by the simultaneous operation of both.
 Everything seems as if you open a new window in your primary OS to work in another program.

-In order for a VM to be able to run Linux and Windows server OSs on the same physical host, the hypervisor must emulate several virtual hardware platforms that should remain isolated from each other to allow every VM to use them independently without operational conflicts.
+In order for a VM to run Linux and Windows server OSs on the same physical host, the hypervisor must emulate several virtual hardware platforms.
+They should remain isolated from each other to allow every VM to use them independently without operational conflicts.

 One of the biggest advantages of using a VM is that the hardware is used with greater efficiency.
 However, working in virtualization environments requires more bandwidth, storage, and memory consumption.

 Because each VM can consume different amounts of resources, the intervention of an IT professional is needed to balance the demand for each VM.